Definitions

 9. Inbound firewall from remote access solution, if used

 1. Boot options a.
-EFI boot when possible b.
-Secure boot when possible c.
-BIOS boot if EFI boot is not possible
+EFI boot is mandatory b.
+Secure boot when possible, mandatory for DataLock

-2. One of the following disk device a.
+2. One of the following disk devices a.
 SATA b.
 PV SCSI

 3. Network options a.
 VMXNET3